AbdElmoneimMohamed/Devyanis/README.md

     * open the http://localhost:8181 to lunch the project

-if you get Bad credentials message instead of data table just change 1- GITHUB_TOKEN
+if you get Bad credentials message instead of data table just change

-2- GITHUB_USER
+    * GITHUB_TOKEN (get it from this link https://github.com/settings/tokens)
+    * GITHUB_USER (your github user name)

-in constants.php file with your credentials
+in constants.php file with your git credentials